Staff and lecturers

 I have been lucky that during my time here at York, the Philosophy reception has been redecorated.
 The staff members listened to student feedback, and redecorated the reception to make it a more friendly, sociable and relaxed environment.

-Although the department is small in comparison to others, it fits what Philosophy is about.
+Although the building is small in comparison to others, it fits what Philosophy is about.
 It really feels like a community.
 The reception area is perfect for discussions with your fellow students, friends or tutors.
 There is plenty of relaxed seating (lots of sofa space), which means that it is great for group work before a seminar or a lecture.
 It is also good if you need somewhere to do some independent work when campus gets busy during exam times.

-There are also plenty of resources that the department have put in the reception.
+There are also plenty of resources that staff have put in the reception.
 There is a printer, which is so useful for printing out formative assignments.
 The reception also has a hot drinks machine, which is 50p per drink (incredibly cheap in comparison to other places on campus).
 It is great to grab a hot drink before a seminar or an office hour.
 They also have charger cables for your laptop or phone, which is so handy when you run out of battery.
 Finally, there is a communal Mac, which you are able to log onto and print work/resources out.

-So there are my 3 things to look forward to, in the Philosophy department!
+So there are my 3 things to look forward to, in Philosophy!
 As I said Philosophy is so friendly and everyone is very welcoming!
 I think that is one of my favourite things about studying Philosophy at York.
 It is really nice to have a support system when you are away from home, and when you go through stressful times such as exams and essay periods.